This is a very cursory list of good girls and bad girls, some that

 • Alter ego: none

-• Action figure: yes,
+• Action figure: yes, by Marx (1966)

-• Created by: Gene
+• Created by: Louis Marx and Company

 • Super powers: no